openbible-io/en_ult/README.md

 <img src="https://cdn.door43.org/assets/uw-icons/logo-ult-256.png" alt="drawing" width="100"/>
 # unfoldingWord® Literal Text - English

-*an unrestricted Bible intended for translation into any language*
+*an unrestricted literal version of the Bible intended for translation into any language as a tool for use by Bible translators*

 ## Overview

-The ULT is an open-licensed update of *The American Standard Version*, intended to provide a ‘form-centric’ understanding of the Bible.
-It increases the translator’s understanding of the lexical and grammatical composition of the underlying text by adhering closely to the word order and structure of the biblical text in the original languages.
+The ULT (English) is an open-licensed revision of *The American Standard Version*, intended to provide a ‘form-centric’ rendering of the biblical text from the original languages (Biblical Hebrew, Biblical Aramaic, and Koiné Greek) into English.
+This increases a translator’s understanding of the lexical and grammatical composition of the biblical text by adhering closely to the grammatical (i.e. parts of speech) and syntactic (i.e. word order) stuctures of the original languages.

 ## Viewing